-In the first quarter of 2022, the private label value proposition is becoming increasingly important for consumers as inflation is reflected in higher shelf price, and we are seeing demand for private label strengthen.
-Our ability to service this strengthening demand continues to be impacted by the macro environment, including industry-wide labor availability challenges and supply chain disruption.
-These items are not only impacting our ability to service demand on the top-line, but they are also adversely impacting our profitability.
-Coupled with commodity inflation and increased freight costs, our cost to service the customer has increased.
+The private label value proposition is becoming increasingly important for consumers as inflation is reflected in higher shelf price, and we have seen demand for private label strengthen.
+Our ability to service this strengthening demand continues to be impacted by the macro environment, including industry-wide supply chain disruption and labor availability challenges.
+These items are not only impacting our ability to service demand on our revenues, but they are also adversely impacting our profitability.
+These issues coupled with commodity inflation and increased freight costs, have increased our cost to service the customer.
 In response, we have implemented pricing actions to recover costs that we expect will continue to build throughout 2022.
-Additionally, rising interest rates are new challenges entering the first quarter of 2022 that are impacting the economy.
+Additionally, rising interest rates during the six months ended June 30, 2022 are challenges for both companies and consumers that are impacting the economy.
+The strengthening of the U.S. Dollar also adversely impacts the results of our Canadian and Italian operations.